 Also note: While most of the links below are affiliate links where I get a commission when you make a purchase (at no cost to you), I spent my own money to buy a sample of almost everything listed.
 I am only recommending them because I believe they are truly great gifts for the teen girls in your life.

 There are tons more ideas in many different categories (books, games, toys, fidgets, etc.) in my Amazon shop.
-Hop over there too!o-------ghty-mnop90
+Hop over there too!

-Kindle fire 8 - This was Grace's #1 requested Christmas gift in 2017.
+Kindle Fire 8 – This was Grace's #1 requested Christmas gift a couple of years ago.
 She used to have an old style Kindle that wasn't lit at all, but it broke over the summer.
 She loves to read, and she especially loves to read in bed after her sister is asleep, so the Fire seemed like a perfect choice.
 I ended up getting her the Fire 8 because it was only $10 more than the Fire 7 with 16 GB of memory.
 Don't forget a nice case and a warranty on this.

 Both of my girls got a Munchpak Mini subscription last year, and we will continue those this year.
 Munchpak is a weekly, biweekly, or monthly subscription box where you get a mix of savory and sweet snacks from around the world.
 The Mini contains 5 snack-sized items, and I opted for the monthly option.
 They love these boxes and devour them every month.
 Learn More about Munchpak

-SketchBox - This one is a little different than Doodle Crate above.
-Doodle Crate is a thematic craft and you are sort of told what to do with it, whereas SketchBox is just open-ended art supplies.
-Grace is super excited about SketchBox because it will give her the opportunity to test out different art supplies than she might otherwise have chosen, and she'll get new ones every month.
+SketchBox - Grace is super excited about SketchBox because it will give her the opportunity to test out different art supplies than she might otherwise have chosen, and she'll get new ones every month.
 Also, there is an instructional video each month to teach you how to use the supplies you've received.

-Paint by number with a tripod - Paint by number is not what it used to be.
+Paint by number kit with an artist's easel – Paint by number is not what it used to be.
 There are intricately detailed and gorgeous canvases that your teen can unroll and paint.
 My daughter and I can make it through a painting in about two weeks, working on and off but always together.
 I especially like this Disney inspired painting.
 I think it's grown up enough for our teens but still whimsical and a little bit child-like.

 A pretty bracelet from Luc and Bell - These bracelets have the best message.
 Each one contains a silver heart so that girls know that they are loved, an animal bead so that girls know that they are part of a larger pack that has their backs, and a red bead reminding them that they are strong and protected.
 Each bracelet comes with a card that says "You are strong, kind, and you are note alone."
 I think they are a beautiful reminder to our girls that, even though mean people will always come along, they don't have to give in to the meanness.
 They can stand strong in the face of whatever they face.

-Stickers - I know, stickers are usually a little kid thing, but hear me out.
-My 13-year-old is in love with these vinyl stickers (outdoor theme and galaxy theme), so much so that she bought them with her own money.
+Waterproof sticker pack – I know, stickers are usually a little kid thing, but hear me out.
+My 16-year-old is in love with these vinyl stickers (outdoor theme and galaxy theme), so much so that she bought them with her own money.
 She puts them on everything.
 Her water bottle is especially plastered with them.
 They can also go on laptops, phone cases, and anything else that's smooth.

 Harry Potter is, and perhaps will always be, hugely popular among teen girls.
 If yours is also part of team HP, you should check out my Harry Potter Amazon page - there are well over 150 additional Harry Potter themed gifts over there.
 The items above are a time turner necklace, a HP earring set, a set of illustrated HP novels, and a replica of the Elder Wand from the movies.